 External Website Links Benchmarks

-Monitoring the number of external links to your website and measuring them against those of competitors can be an important KPI for companies who depend on inbound web traffic to generate business.
+Monitoring the number of external links to your website and measuring them against those of competitors can be an important digital marketing KPI for companies that depend on inbound web traffic to generate business.

 External Website Links Best Practices